Merkoba/Hue/README.md

 "global_settings_default_autoscroll_delay"
 >The delay of the interval for every autoscroll step in milliseconds.

+"global_settings_default_show_input_placeholder
+>Whether the input placeholder is enabled by default.

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.